wayscript/wayscript-python-legacy/README.md

 3. If you have specified a [custom endpoint](https://docs.wayscript.com/library/triggers/http-trigger#endpoints), you will need the name of that endpoint as well.

-4. If your HTTP Trigger has any outputs, you can pass those as a dictionary of params to your program.
+4. If your HTTP Trigger takes query parameters and/or JSON Body Parameters, you can pass those as a dictionary of query_params and/or body_params to your program.

 5. Run your WayScript programs from your Python code: